datacite/blog/source/posts/schema-org-register-dois.html.md

 ---
 Last week we started assigning DOIs to every post on this blog [@https://doi.org/10.5438/4K3M-NYVG].
 The process we implemented uses a new command line utility and integrates well with the publishing workflow we use for this blog.

-Unfortunately only a small number of science blogs are in a similar situation.READMORE Most science blogs
+Unfortunately the same workflow can only be applied to a small number of science blogs.READMORE Most science blogs

 * are written by a single person (often a scientist) with no easy access to register DOIs
 * use common blogging platforms such as Wordpress or Blogger rather than a static site generator